NVIDIA/spark-rapids/docs/configs.md

 <a name="sql.format.csv.enabled"></a>spark.rapids.sql.format.csv.enabled|When set to false disables all csv input and output acceleration. (only input is currently supported anyways)|true
 <a name="sql.format.csv.read.enabled"></a>spark.rapids.sql.format.csv.read.enabled|When set to false disables csv input acceleration|true
 <a name="sql.format.orc.enabled"></a>spark.rapids.sql.format.orc.enabled|When set to false disables all orc input and output acceleration|true
+<a name="sql.format.orc.multiThreadedRead.maxNumFilesParallel"></a>spark.rapids.sql.format.orc.multiThreadedRead.maxNumFilesParallel|A limit on the maximum number of files per task processed in parallel on the CPU side before the file is sent to the GPU.
+This affects the amount of host memory used when reading the files in parallel.
+Used with MULTITHREADED reader, see spark.rapids.sql.format.orc.reader.type|2147483647
+<a name="sql.format.orc.multiThreadedRead.numThreads"></a>spark.rapids.sql.format.orc.multiThreadedRead.numThreads|The maximum number of threads, on the executor, to use for reading small orc files in parallel.
+This can not be changed at runtime after the executor has started.
+Used with MULTITHREADED reader, see spark.rapids.sql.format.orc.reader.type.|20
 <a name="sql.format.orc.read.enabled"></a>spark.rapids.sql.format.orc.read.enabled|When set to false disables orc input acceleration|true
+<a name="sql.format.orc.reader.type"></a>spark.rapids.sql.format.orc.reader.type|Sets the orc reader type.
+We support different types that are optimized for different environments.
+The original Spark style reader can be selected by setting this to PERFILE which individually reads and copies files to the GPU.
+Loading many small files individually has high overhead, and using MULTITHREADED is recommended instead.
+MULTITHREADED is good for cloud environments where you are reading from a blobstore that is totally separate and likely has a higher I/O read cost.
+Many times the cloud environments also get better throughput when you have multiple readers in parallel.
+This reader uses multiple threads to read each file in parallel and each file is sent to the GPU separately.
+This allows the CPU to keep reading while GPU is also doing work.
+See spark.rapids.sql.format.orc.multiThreadedRead.numThreads and spark.rapids.sql.format.orc.multiThreadedRead.maxNumFilesParallel to control the number of threads and amount of memory used.
+By default this is set to AUTO so we select the reader we think is best.
+This will be the MULTITHREADED when we think the file is in the cloud.
+See spark.rapids.cloudSchemes.|AUTO
 <a name="sql.format.orc.write.enabled"></a>spark.rapids.sql.format.orc.write.enabled|When set to false disables orc output acceleration|true
 <a name="sql.format.parquet.enabled"></a>spark.rapids.sql.format.parquet.enabled|When set to false disables all parquet input and output acceleration|true
 <a name="sql.format.parquet.multiThreadedRead.maxNumFilesParallel"></a>spark.rapids.sql.format.parquet.multiThreadedRead.maxNumFilesParallel|A limit on the maximum number of files per task processed in parallel on the CPU side before the file is sent to the GPU.
 This affects the amount of host memory used when reading the files in parallel.
 Used with MULTITHREADED reader, see spark.rapids.sql.format.parquet.reader.type|2147483647